Draped Mesh Systems

 Spacing

 Top anchor spacing depends on mesh weight, slope angle, and wind loading.
-Edge anchors secure perimeter and panel seams.
+Edge anchors and perimeter cable tensioning secure the perimeter and panel seams.

 Installation Method

-Mesh panels deployed from crest using cranes, helicopters, or rope-access crews.
-Panels laced together with high-strength clips.
+Mesh panels deployed from crest using helicopter, crane, telehandler, or rope-access feed.
+Panels laced together with stainless or galvanized clips at the seam.

 Equipment Used